docmartin87/MadnessFM/README.md

 The site's users are listeners and potential listeners who wish to learn more about the station's history and the station members.

-The sites intention from the station’s perspective is to broadcast to the listener, sell advertisin space, and also increase the listenership.
+The sites intention from the station’s perspective is to broadcast to the listener, sell advertising space, and also increase the listenership.

 It’s a very simple UX idea having a station feed, description and ad space on the home page and then having separate pages for the main pieces of information that someone who is visiting the site would need.